oneclick/rubyinstaller/README.txt

 The recipes are distributed in the following layout:

-compiler/*.rake: here recides the recipes to download and prepare the compiler to be used to build the interpreter (MinGW for now)
+compiler/*.rake: here resides the recipes to download and prepare the compiler to be used to build the interpreter (MinGW for now).

-interpreter/*.rake: the idea is provide a series of recipes that allow build other interpreters besides Ruby (Rubinius, JRuby, etc)
+interpreter/*.rake: the idea is to provide a series of recipes that would allow one to build other interpreters besides Matz's Ruby (Rubinius, JRuby, etc).

-depedencies/*.rake: this contains the dependencies needed to be downloaded, compiled and included for the interpreter to work properly.
+dependencies/*.rake: this contains the dependencies needed to be downloaded, compiled and included for the interpreter to work properly.
 At this time only readline, zlib and openssl are included.

-installer/*.rake: here we will store the basic recipes to generate MSI packages (using WiX toolset) or any other kind of package.
+installer/*.rake: here we will store the basic recipes to generate MSI packages (using the WiX toolset) or any other kind of package.

 === Requirements: